 As a nation, the UK’s homes tend to reflect the very different personalities of their owners, but we all know what style of interiors we prefer.
-If you're looking to restyle your home in 2017, here’s a rundown of the most popular styles for you to consider.
+If you're looking to restyle your home, here’s a rundown of the most popular styles for you to consider.

 The contemporary style home is a vibrant and exciting showcase of interior design from up and coming designers, as well as the latest technology and gadgets.
 With this modern look, if it’s funky and new, it’s in!
 From furniture, fabrics and window shutters to objet d’art and paintings, this style can be very aesthetically pleasing.

 A house with a minimalist interior goes one step further than the contemporary home.
 With this streamlined style, less is most definitely more.
 There’s no clutter and the walls and floors are usually white or neutral.
 This allows the colour of carefully chosen statement pieces of furniture such as a chair, sofa or table to really stand out.

 Heavily influenced by the interiors in crime dramas like The Killing and The Bridge, Scandinavian style is hugely popular in the UK.
 Pale colours are used to make the most of the light while natural materials, particularly wood, are a feature throughout the home.
 Stripped wooden floors are common which complement the clean and simple lines of Scandi design.

 This fun look is all about combining striking patterns from the 1950s, 1960s and 1970s with furniture and furnishings from the same decades.
 It’s a modern take on period style.
 You could simply use wallpaper or fabric in a pattern you like with pops of your favourite colour, or you could go the whole hog and seek out authentic junkshop finds to add to your interiors.